 The Eastern Fjords

 Hofn - Egilsstadir.
 Heading away from Iceland's traditional tourist path, we journey along the coastline of the Eastern Fjords to the pretty riverside town of Egilsstadir.
 On the way, we visit the fishing village of Djupivogur and enjoy a scenic hike to Hengifoss, the second-highest waterfall in the country.
-We also see Litlanesfoss waterfall, where hexagonal basalt columns frame the cascade.
+We also see Litlanesfoss waterfall, where hexagonal basalt columns frame the cascade, and we finish the day at the Vok Baths looking over beautiful Lake Urridavatn.

 Overnight: Egilsstadir | Breakfast

 Egilsstadir - Akureyri.
 This morning we visit Dettifoss, the largest waterfall in Iceland.
-Then we stop at Lake Myvatn, where you can see the mud pools of the Namskard Geothermal Area and opt to take a dip in the warm geothermal pools (pay locally).
+Then we stop at the mud pools of the Namskard Geothermal Area with its steamy puddles, sulfur-scented steam, and moon-like landscapes.

-Continuing to Dimmuborgir, we can see the towering "dark cities" made from lava, rumoured to be home to deadly trolls and elves in Icelandic folklore.
+Continuing to Dimmuborgir, in the Lake Myvatn area.
+Here we can see the towering "dark cities" made from lava, rumoured to be home to deadly trolls and elves in Icelandic folklore.
 There's also time to visit Godafoss waterfall before we arrive at Akureyri in the north of Iceland.
 The town is home to 17,000 people and boasts panoramic views over the Eyjafjordur fjord.
 You'll have time to head out and explore independently.

 Overnight: Akureyri | Breakfast